Welcome to the Artist Toolbox

 Please take a look at the eligibility information for the Inspiration Award (Inspirativní cena):

-An annual award, chosen by an anonymous and independent panel for a piece of work (not a reworking), which has had no more than 2 runs anywhere.
+An annual award, chosen by an anonymous and independent panel to a piece of work (not a reworking), which has had no more than 2 runs anywhere.
 The award is suitable for theatre, dance, storytelling, spoken word, opera, and physical theatre with a strong element of character development or narrative.

 If you think your show is eligible for this award or would like any clarification, please e-mail us.